pogo61/Box-API-Hook/README.md

 # Box-API-Hook
-API Hook using SOA Software's Products to take a string input and create a file from the input, then store the file in BOX
+API Hook using SOA Software's Products to Merge both the Box Content and Box Upload API's into a single API, as well as integrate and hide the Box OAuth Auth steps.

 ## BOX API
 ### About the API
 - The Box Content API gives you access to the content management features you see in our web app and lets you extend them for use in your own app.